cloudflare/cloudflare-docs/content/analytics/analytics-engine/sql-api.md

 ## Sampling

 At very high volumes of data, Analytics Engine will downsample data in order to be able to maintain performance.
 Sampling can occur on write and on read.
 Sampling is based on the index of your dataset so that only indexes that receive large numbers of events will be sampled.
-For example, if your worker serves multiple customers you might consider making customer ID the index field.
+For example, if your worker serves multiple customers, you might consider making customer ID the index field.
 This would mean that if one customer starts making a high rate of requests then events from that customer could be sampled while other customers data remains unsampled.

-We've tested this system of sampling over a number of years at Cloudflare and it has enabled us to scale our web analytics systems to very high throughput while still providing statistically meaningful results irrespective of the amount of traffic a website receives.
+We have tested this system of sampling over a number of years at Cloudflare and it has enabled us to scale our web analytics systems to very high throughput, while still providing statistically meaningful results irrespective of the amount of traffic a website receives.

 The rate at which the data is sampled is exposed via the `_sample_interval` column.
 This means that if you are doing statistical analysis of your data, you may need to take this column into account.
 For example: